-Yet, even though the rich and famous have cellulite, it is still something most of us would go to great lengths to smooth out - even though some doctors say it is simply the perfectly normal storage of fat.
+Yet, even though the rich and famous have cellulite, it is still something most of us would go to great lengths to smooth out – even though some doctors say it is simply the perfectly normal storage of There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to….
 Unfortunately, there is no magic answer, and indeed, it is not entirely clear why and how it forms in the first place.
 What is known, however, is that it is not just found in overweight women and that it hardly effects men.
 Cellulite most commonly affects the thighs and buttocks, but can appear on the upper arms, the back of the neck and the abdomen.
 If it is extensive, it can actually make the affected areas feel heavy and tight.
 It must not be confused with cellulitis, which is an inflammation of the connective tissue of the skin.

 So, what is cellulite?

 Scientists have examined cellulite tissue in great detail to understand what it is and presumably, to work out how to get rid of it so they can develop the ‘cure’ in order to make their millions.
 The cells involved are in the subcutaneous tissue, the layer just under the surface of the skin, where there are fat cells.
 In women this layer of fat chambers is larger and more vertical and the connective tissue is thinner than in men.
 Having said that, the differences are body-wide, and not just in the areas in women most likely to be affected by cellulite.